ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 ### <a id="schedule">Schedule</a>

 The schedule below outlines topics, due dates, and links to assignments.
-In a typical week, by 5pm Monday before class all due dates, readings, and notable events in the course until the following week will be posted here.
-So if you check the schedule at the beginning of the week, you’ll know when all reading quizzes, programming assignments, etc. will be due.
+If you check the schedule at the beginning of the week, you’ll know when all reading quizzes, programming assignments, etc. will be due.
 We will often have the schedule confirmed more than a week out, but we’ll strive to be up to date with the current week.

 You are responsible for checking this schedule and completing work by the deadlines given, which are always at 11:59pm local San Diego time on the listed date.

 <iframe width="100%" height="800px" style="border: none; border-top: 1px solid grey; border-spacing: 2px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vT_Ag3MqtTtu5fVOCvWaA8c1EEas5WcrTUPoNAcEo_C2tTPNyLzBU3zBtA6-ExuaLlnFDWAcm7nQJZV/pubhtml?widget=true&amp;headers=false"></iframe>